On this page

 To create a new database or scheduled trigger:

-- Click the Atlas tab in the top navigation of your screen if you have not already navigated to Atlas.
+Click the Data Services tab in the top navigation of your screen if you haven't already navigated to Atlas.

 Triggers may enter a suspended state in response to an event that prevents the trigger's change stream from continuing, such as a network disruption.
 When a trigger is suspended, it does not receive change events and will not fire.